 The Noack organ was conceived according to the principles of the Orgel bewegung or organ reform movement which began in Europe in the late 1950s.
 This was a return to classical organ building as it was practiced in the 17th and 18th centuries.
 The organ’s style followed the Germanic school with an emphasis on brightness and articulation.
 The two manual divisions were built as contrasting organs both tonally and spatially.

 In 2004, Pohick Church engaged David M. Storey of Baltimore, Maryland to expand the instrument.
 It was decided to expand the tonal resources of the organ.
 In its original Noack design the organ had 13 stops with a total of 17 ranks and 880 pipes.
-There was one 8’ stop in each division.
-The new design ny David Storey placed more emphasis on the 8’ pitch by including stops to lead congregational singing as well as accompany choir anthems.
 There are now 16 stops on the organ for a total of 18 ranks and 948 pipes.

-The additional stops were added to the Great division, the main division which resides in the body of the case just above the keyboards.
-We added an 8' Diapason on the Great and a soft 8' String stop for delicate accompanimental purposes.
-Further, we decreased the size of the Mixture, and added a Twelfth for more color.
-We moved the Sesquialtera to the Positiv so all five pitches of a Cornet would be together.
-This now provides a bright and biting solo stop in the Positiv division.
-It was also decided to add an 8' reed stop to the organ on the Great.
-The existing Pedal Trumpet was extended by 24 pipes so it could be played from the Great as well as the Pedal.
-The Great now has a very complete tonal palette for a small organ and will offer many more varieties of sound.
+The additional stops were added to the Great division: an 8' Diapason and a soft 8' String stop.
+The size of the Mixture was decreased, and added a Twelfth for more color.
+The Sesquialtera was moved to the Positiv forming all five pitches of a Cornet.
+An 8' reed stop was added on the Great utilizing the Pedal Trumpet extended by 24 pipes so it could be played from the Great as well as the Pedal.

 To fit the additional pipes into the case we moved 14 of the very largest wooden pipes out of the case.
 They now stand against the back wall behind the organ.
 These are the lowest pitches of the pedal stops.
 We built a new 9 stop slider wind chest for the Great with a totally new key and stop action.
 The Positiv and Pedal wind chests, pipes, key and stop action remained unchanged.
 The organ retains all of its pipes save the original Mixture and Larigot.